 Even if you are a diehard fan of your slow cooker or crock pot, make it a point to smoke the meat at least once.

-I have found that these spices are the perfect option for boosting the flavor of the pulled pork without overwhelming the natural flavor profile.
+These spices bump the flavor of the pulled pork without overpowering the flavor of the meat.

 Use a meat thermometer to track the internal temperature – your pork has finished cooking when it registers an internal temp of 203°F and a probe slides in with little to no resistance.

 Rest your pork for 2-4 hours in an insulated cooler.
 Wrap it in aluminum foil before sticking it in the cooler.

 Collagen will continue to break down while it rests and will result in juicy meat.

 BBQ sauce puts the finishing touch on your pulled pork and pulled pork sandwiches!

 If you’re using sauce (sometimes I do, sometimes I don’t), grab a good one.
 I have found that most commercial brands aren’t great – they are too sweet for me.

 I prefer to make my own from scratch.
 I get to control exactly what goes into it so that it turns out just the way I like.

 Of course, if you can find a commercial brand of sauce that works for you, that’s great!